-The following new standards, amendments and interpretations have been issued but are not effective and accordingly, have not been applied in preparing these condensed consolidated interim financial statements.
+The following new standards, amendments and interpretations have been issued but are not effective for the fiscal year ended December 31, 2021 and accordingly, have not been applied in preparing these consolidated financial statements.

 Amendments to IAS 37, Provisions, contingent liabilities and contingent assets (effective January 1, 2022) specify which costs an entity includes in determining the cost of fulfilling a contract for the purpose of assessing whether the contract is onerous.
 Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labour, materials) or an allocation of other costs that relate directly to fulfilling contracts (an example would be the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract).
 This amendment is not expected to have any impact on the Company's consolidated financial statements.